These Women Fought For Afghanistan’s Future. Now They Don't Want to Leave It Behind

 Like Frogh, Nehan spent most of this past weekend talking to women and men in Kandahar, Helmand and Herat forced to flee their homes and their possessions as a result of the fighting.
 She is battling now to get more emergency support from the U.S., Europe and other NATO allies to women who spoke up for other women who now have absolutely no place to go and no place safe to which to escape.
 And she says there is no time for the luxury of looking away.

 “We have no choice but to get back to our struggle; we need to talk about peace in Afghanistan,” Nehan says.
 “We cannot get out of this responsibility, no matter how bad the situation gets.
 The world should not see us as victims begging for their support; women have been a consistent and loyal partner for the international community for the last 20 years.
-We have never changed tour position no matter how hard the situation has gotten, and we will continue our struggle.”
+We have never changed our position no matter how hard the situation has gotten, and we will continue our struggle.”

 All the discussion with activists made me ask a question I had not wanted to, but now could not think how to avoid.
 Wasn’t Nehan worried about the danger that might lie ahead if the Taliban returned to power?